avishek999/Hospital_Mangement_System-laravel/README.md

     composer install

-4. Create a .env file by copying the example
+4. Create a .env file by copying the example:
    ```bash
     cp .env.example .env

 5. Configure your database connection in the .env file:
    ```bash